mooinglemur/zsmkit/README.md

 Code is in an early alpha state.
 Some features may not work correctly.

-Due to bugs in the audio bank routine `psg_write` in earlier ROMs, the minimum ROM version supported is R44.
+Due to bugs in the audio bank routine `psg_write` in earlier ROMs, the minimum earliest release supported will be R44.
+It should work with current master of x16-rom.

 ## Overview